 Alkaline batteries after 1995 are OK to be disposed of in your regular trash.
 For other batteries, including rechargeable and button, see our Batteries webpage.

-Donate bicycles to Goodwill or the Salvation Army for reuse.
+Donate bicycles to Goodwill or Salvation Army for reuse.
 Consider Bikes for the World to donate to less developed countries.
 If your bike isn't in good condition, contact your local bike store to see if they can use the parts or as a last resort, recycle it with scrap metal at Alpha Ridge Landfill.

-Three-ring PVC binders can be recycled in your normal curbside recycling or at Alpha Ridge Landfill.
+Three-ring PVC binders can be recycled in your curbside recycling or at Alpha Ridge Landfill.
 Binders that include fabric and zippers should be donated to goodwill or trashed if they are ripped and non-functional.

 Check out BraRecycling.com, a textile company that recycles and reuses used and unused bras.
 Bras can also be donated to Goodwill, Salvation Army, Purple Heart, Planet Aid, etc.